Dzidulak/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

+## Getting Started

+### Prerequisites

+For the application to successfully run, you need to install the following packages:

+- flask (version 2.2.2)
+- pyodbc (version 4.0.39)
+- SQLAlchemy (version 2.0.21)
+- werkzeug (version 2.2.3)

+### Usage

+To run the application, you simply need to run the `app.py` script in this repository.
+Once the application starts you should be able to access it locally at `http://127.0.0.1:5000`.
+Here you will be meet with the following two pages:

+1. **Order List Page:** Navigate to the "Order List" page to view all existing orders.
+Use the pagination controls to navigate between pages.

+2. **Add New Order Page:** Click on the "Add New Order" tab to access the order form.
+Complete all required fields and ensure that your entries meet the specified criteria.

+## Technology Stack

+- **Backend:** Flask is used to build the backend of the application, handling routing, data processing, and interactions with the database.

+- **Frontend:** The user interface is designed using HTML, CSS, and JavaScript to ensure a smooth and intuitive user experience.

+- **Database:** The application employs an Azure SQL Database as its database system to store order-related data.

 ## Developments

 ### Milestone 1